Skip to content

 • We discuss the differences between supervised, reinforcement, and self-supervised learning.

-• We discuss the classroom exercise (or short project) that helps students build an intuitive, hands‑on understanding of the differences of these learning paradigms.
+• We discuss a classroom exercise that helps students build an intuitive understanding of these learning paradigms.

 • We first find out how a human would learn the same skill using an equivalent approach.

-• Then we run and understand small implementations / simulations for each learning paradigm.
+• Then we run and understand small implementations and simulations for each learning paradigm.

 Materials